osmandapp/web/main/docs/user/plugins/development.md

 In order to make sure that the OsmAnd map is realistic and corresponds to photos of the Earth made from a height (as well as from space), you can use Camera position Widgets.

-To display widget on the main screen go to *Menu → Configure screen → Right panel → Developer Widgets*
+Use the following path to display the widget on the map screen:
-or *Menu → Configure screen → Left panel → Developer Widgets*
+*Menu → Configure screen → Left / Right panel → Developer Widgets*

 <Tabs groupId="operating-systems">